mirandaconrado/object-archive/README.md

 ==============

 Simple C++ class to manage multiple objects storage.
 Requires C++11 and boost.
-It has "mpi-hanlder" as a submodule.
+It has "mpi-handler" as a submodule.

 When storing multiple objects, the most basic approaches are storing each object in a file, which requires the user to handle multiple files and possibly lots of